Designs

 If the profile doesn't belong to the authenticated user, a button with a heart is displayed, allowing that user to "subscribe" to that profile.
 This adds the avatar and username of the profile to the navigation bar menu where the authenticated user can easily access the profile.

-If the profile does belong to the end-user, three buttons are displayed: video upload, account settings and log-out.
+If the profile does belong to the end-user, three buttons are displayed: video upload, account settings, and log-out.

 User avatars, aka profile pictures, support various file types.
 I believe that modern websites should support animated avatars as it adds just a little bit of extra potential in creative expression and interaction with audiences.
 Although I do understand it would be difficult to moderate.